 1. Stress

-Stress is a big reason why moms lose patience.
+High stress levels in daily life are a big reason why moms lose patience.
 Many moms are already overwhelmed, so the emotions are often bubbling just below the surface.
-One little disobedience or spill and you yell.
+One little disobedience, irritating situation, or spill and you reach the breaking point.
+An important thing to realize is that if you have less stress in your life, you will be more likely to keep your cool.

 2. Unmet behavior expectations

-Another reason moms lose patience is over unmet behavior expectations in their children.
+Another reason moms lose patience is over unmet behavior expectations with their child’s behavior.
 We forget that they’re children, that they need the same things repeated over and over, and that they’re still learning.
 Perhaps it’s even our fault.
 We haven’t been consistent in training or discipline and so our child isn’t sure exactly what to do.
+This is especially true of young kids who still have so much to learn.
+Because of this, we’re dealing with power struggles a lot of the time.

 3. Selfishness

 Another reason we tend to lose patience is our own selfishness.
 Ouch!
 Yes, it hurts, but it’s true.
 Think of a time you were reading after putting your children to bed, but you kept hearing fighting from the bedroom.
-You go back and lecture them in a huff.
+In the heat of the moment, you go back and lecture them in a huff.
 How dare they interrupt you when you’ve been taking care of them all day??!!

 The Importance of Patience

 Why is patience important in parenting?
 Patience is important in parenting since it helps your child feel loved and valued.
-Patience gives your child security in knowing he or she is loved no matter what.
-Being patient is also how we model correct behavior to our children.
-We teach them that even when we don’t feel like it, we can keep our emotions in check.
+Other benefits of patience include giving your child security in knowing he or she is loved no matter what and modeling correct behavior to our children.
+We teach them that even when we are in stressful situations, we can keep our emotions in check.

 Now, think of the opposite of showing patience.
 When we lose our patience, our children may see themselves as an inconvenience or trial in our lives.
-They may feel their bad behavior makes them unworthy or unloved even.
-They may learn that all emotions need to come out.
+They may feel their bad behavior makes them unworthy or unloved.
+They may learn the bad habits that all emotions need to come out.

 What Does the Bible Say About Patience?

-The Bible has plenty to say about patience.
-I would recommend writing down one or two of these down on a card and placing it where you will see it often.
-As we saturate ourselves in the Word of God, we will be more likely to display the fruit of the Spirit (such as patience) in our lives.
+The Bible has plenty of verses teaching patience.
+It’s a good idea to write down one or two of these on a card and place it where you will see it every single day.
+As we saturate ourselves in the Word of God, it will make a huge difference in allowing us to display the fruit of the Spirit (such as patience) in our lives, leading to calm parenting.

 This first verse is a classic verse found in the “love chapter,” but is a great reminder that love truly is patient and is NOT irritable or resentful.
 The next verses remind us to keep doing good and show one another love.